Automagic Things

 In a world where AI can competently create a screen or a discrete user flow, what AI cannot yet do effectively is understand the gestalt of any given experience.

-Use the interface design principle of progressive disclosure to allow users to visualize and make meaning of the data, and then help them drill down to get to the details.
+Tip: Use the progressive disclosure interface design principle to allow users to visualize and make sense of the data, then help them drill down to the details.

-Just say no to suspect data, deliver the minimum trustworthy product
+Just say no to suspect data.
+Deliver the maximum trustworthy product

 Unclear or un-actionable results will not do.
 Show your work, allow customers to tweak the knobs, and add and remove variables.
 Give the agency to your users.